 Mamede supported all of these people with his fishing.
-It was a big responsibility any way you looked at it.
+It was a big responsibility, any way you looked at it.
 And the only job security he had was his own health and the condition of his jangada.
 There was a local fishing Colônia that provided assistance to fishermen in need.
 But what the fund could dole out was meager at best — certainly not enough to sustain a large family for very long.
-As a fisherman you either fished or relied on somebody else that did.
+As a fisherman you either fished or relied on somebody else who did.
 The fishing net was the safety net.
 That and family.
 Family got you through the hard times.

 If all this responsibility weighed heavily on Mamede’s broad shoulders, it didn’t appear to be bothering him.
-He seemed quite content putting his jangada up on its rail, knifing us out to deeper water.
+He seemed quite content putting the jangada up on its rail, knifing us out to deeper water.
 Seeing him happy made me happy.
 When the captain is happy, so is the crew.

 Next chapter: Ener-gaia